 Over time these fractured factions known as the Cybran Nation and Aeon Illuminate have also created a broader goal that sees Cybran enhancing themselves with implantable technology and Aeon creating a devout religion around a philosophy known as The Way.
 This infinite war is central to the single player campaign with each faction having their own external and internal issues that are explored and ultimately overcome.
 At the core of this adventure is the development of a new powerful weapon called the Black Sun of the UEF which is capable of wiping out planets in a single shot.
 This planet destroyer has other uses though and the faction who ends up with it in their hands will be able to achieve their ultimate objective, a choice that is ultimately up to players.

 In total this story is told over the the campaign 18 missions, although this equals only 6 for each faction which means players will only achieve the full experience if they explore what each ahs to offer.
 While the raw number may still seem slightly lower than comparable real time strategy titles the missions in Supreme Commander are typically much larger than similar titles with multiple objectives for players to achieve on a mission.

-Each mission generally starts with players only possessing a single ACU the loss of which will result in defeat.
-From this starting unit a number of units and structures can be created which are defined by four technology levels, with each tier offering more efficiency and strength than the previous tier.
-These four tiers alter gameplay as players grow from weak level 1 units to powerful experimental technology that hides deep within level 4.
+A common theme across the three factions is the player assuming control of an inexperienced commander for their faction that has to overcome great odds.
+Each mission generally starts with players only possessing a single ACU with the loss of it resulting in defeat.
+From this starting base unit a number of units and structures can be created which are defined by four technology levels, with each tier offering more efficiency and strength than the previous tier in a familiar strategy gameplay loop.

-- For Windows and Xbox 360.
+- The first in the Supreme Commander series for Windows and Xbox 360.

 Review Platform: PC